- Your State

 Each spring, parents face one of the biggest decisions they can make for their child’s future: What school environment will their child will spend about 1,000 hours in next year?

 Making that decision with confidence starts with knowing what options you have; you may have more school choices than you realize!
 Understanding these options can help you find a school where your child grows and learns to the best of their ability.
-South Carolina families can choose from traditional public schools, public charter schools, public magnet schools, private schools, online academies, and homeschooling.
+South Carolina families can choose from traditional public schools, public charter schools, public magnet schools, private schools, online academies, homeschooling, and learning pods.

 Most South Carolina families choose traditional public schools, which are operated by school districts, free to attend, open to all students, and funded by taxpayers.
 Did you know that, on average, South Carolina spends $11,564 per public school student each year?